Amur tiger Mikhail is considered to be among the oldest of his species on the planet

-Mikhail and Nicole were born on Halloween 1998 at the John Ball Zoological Garden in Grand Rapids, Mich.
-They moved to the Oregon Zoo on Sept.
+Mikhail was born on Halloween 1998 at the John Ball Zoological Garden in Grand Rapids, Mich., and moved to the Oregon Zoo on Sept.
 12, 2000.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.